• Home /

 To make a strong decision, organizations should follow a structured evaluation framework.

-The first and most important factor is whether the EDC system can support your trial design.
+The most important factor is whether the EDC system can support your trial design.

 Large Phase III trials require enterprise-level systems, while smaller studies may benefit from more flexible platforms.